 What the Direct Comparison Showed That Homeowner

-Walking through the actual total cost comparison, including the tax credit value the leasing arrangement would have forfeited, showed a meaningfully larger total cost gap than the “basically the same” framing the salesperson had suggested, though this particular homeowner’s specific tax situation and preference to avoid an upfront cost ultimately still made leasing a reasonable choice for their actual circumstances once they understood the genuine tradeoff they were making, rather than believing the two options were financially equivalent.
+Walking through the full cost comparison — including the tax credit value the lease arrangement would have forfeited — revealed a total cost gap considerably larger than the “basically the same” framing the salesperson had offered.
+Even so, this homeowner’s particular tax situation and strong preference to avoid any upfront cost made leasing a reasonable fit for their circumstances once they understood the real tradeoff on the table, rather than assuming the two paths were financially interchangeable.

 Are you weighing this decision for your own home?
 Describe your situation — particularly your tax circumstances and how long you expect to stay in your home — and I can help you think through which factors matter most for your specific case.